playcanvas/blog/_posts/2014-06-04-playcanvas-goes-open-source.markdown

 Lastly, stay in touch, we're a friendly bunch.

-Follow us on Twitter, [@playcanvas](https://twitter.com/playcanvas), for largely technical updates on PlayCanvas.
+* Follow us on Twitter, [@playcanvas](https://twitter.com/playcanvas), for updates on PlayCanvas.

-Like the [PlayCanvas Facebook](https://facebook.com/playcanvas) page for our whimsical views on the game dev scene.
+* Like the [PlayCanvas Facebook](https://facebook.com/playcanvas) page for our whimsical views on the game dev scene.

-Join and start discussions on the [PlayCanvas Forum](https://forum.playcanvas.com).
+* Join and start discussions on the [PlayCanvas Forum](https://forum.playcanvas.com/).

 We’re super excited to see what the open source community will do with the PlayCanvas Engine.
 Get creative and be sure to let us know about your projects.